-Shannon Boling of David Weekly Homes replied: “I appreciate your passion.”
+Shannon Boling of David Weekley Homes replied: “I appreciate your passion.”

 City Council member Ed Driggs told The Ledger after the meeting that it was one of the biggest crowds for a community rezoning meeting that he has seen in his six years on the council.

-Ballantyne is not impressed: Residents this week challenged developer David Weekly Homes, which wants to build 164 townhomes off Blakeney Heath Road.
+Ballantyne is not impressed: Residents this week challenged developer David Weekley Homes, which wants to build 164 townhomes off Blakeney Heath Road.
 Under current zoning, developers could build only 88 single-family houses.

 Preserving Ballantyne’s history: One additional wrinkle is that the parcel up for rezoning is designated as a historic landmark because of its proximity to the James A. Blakeney House, which the Charlotte-Mecklenburg Historic Landmarks Commission says is a “well-preserved example of a type of farmhouse erected by prosperous farmers in Mecklenburg County in the late nineteenth and early twentieth centuries.”
 It also “might contain important historic and pre-historic archaeological artifacts.”